 By Paul Vizzio

 There are many ways to manufacture a piece of hardware, all have their strengths and weaknesses.
 A cheap plastic piece that needs to be made millions of times will be made differently than a high precision piece of metal used in military gear.
 Often times the product you want to create will be somewhere in the middle of the two.
 Producing parts at quantities less than 50 or greater than 10,000 are easy; when you find yourself somewhere in the middle you will have a lot of choices to make, but it is becoming easier with more advanced production techniques.
 At less than 50 you are going to be in prototype production, at 50-10,000 you will be in low volume production, and at greater than 10,000 you will be in high volume production.
 Keep in mind these numbers are general and depend on your exact application.
+Throughout this post, we will be using a piece of the Vizlapse - our in-house produced time lapse carriage - to illustrate the various manufacturing techniques and costs.
+We will be using the track adjustment support as the example here.
+This piece is specifically designed to be injection molded for high volume production, but it can be made by most other methods.

 In this post we will stay at a high level - over time we will add links to each manufacturing method that will get into the finer details if you wish to learn more.